Yellow Cab Ambassador: History

 Initially sold for use as a taxicab, the Model D-1 was introduced as a "drive-yourself" model in 1924.

-Yellow Cab introduced the "Ambassador" in 1921 and "explained that this car was being made up to order".
+Yellow Cab introduced the Ambassador in 1921 and explained that "this car was being made up to order".
 The Ambassador was available as a 4-passenger sport or 7-passenger touring for US$4,500, as well as a Berlin limousine or sedan for $6,500.
-All featured a 136 in wheelbase and a special 6-cylinder Continental L-head (Flathead engine) engine.
+All featured a 136 in wheelbase and a special 6-cylinder Continental L-head engine.

 In 1925 Yellow Cab was taken over by General Motors.
 John D. Hertz remained as president and the Ambassador D-1 model became the "Hertz".
 Apart from a larger engine in 1927, production continued with little change until 1928.
 Most were sedans, although other body styles were available.